 InformationasrequiredundertheprovisionsoftheCompanies Act 2013 (the "Act")read with Rule 5 sub rules (2 and 3) of Companies (Appointment and Remuneration ofManagerial Rules 2014 (the "Rules") forms part of this Report.
 However as perthe provisions of Section 136(1) of the Act the Report and Accounts are being sent to themembers excluding the statement of particulars of employees under the Rules of the Act.Any shareholder desirous of obtaining a copy of the said statement may write to theCompany Secretary & President

 (Legal) at the Registered office of the Company.

 Key Managerial Personnel

-The following persons continued as Key Managerial Personnel during the year 2018-19
+The following persons are Key Managerial Personnel during the year 2019-20

 |Mr. D K Chhabria ||Executive Chairman |

 |Mr. Yatin Y Redkar ||Executive Director - Operations |

 |Mr. R G D'Silva ||Company Secretary & |